 TGax Editor: Insert new headings and change the paragraphs below of this subclause as follows (#CID 8109, 7403, 6753):

+27.7.4.1 General (8109, 7403)

-An HE STA may transmit a TWT Information frame to its peer STA during an individual TWT session, broadcast TWT session, or at any time if the peer STA has set the Flexible TWT Schedule Support of the HE Capabilities it transmits to 1.
+An HE STA can transmit a TWT Information frame to its peer STA during an individual TWT session, broadcast TWT session, or at any time as defined in 27.7.4.2 (TWT information for individual TWT), 27.7.4.3 (TWT information for broadcast TWT), and 27.7.4.2 (TWT information for flexible TWT), respectively.(#8109, 7403)

 The TWT Information frame shall have the Response Requested subfield equal to 0, the Next TWT Request subfield equal to 0, and one of the following:

-A nonzero value in the Next TWT subfield when the frame is transmitted by a TWT responding STA, a TWT scheduling AP, or by any HE STA to a peer STA that supports TWT
+A nonzero value in the Next TWT subfield when the frame is transmitted by a TWT responding STA, a TWT scheduling AP, or by any HE STA to a peer STA that supports TWT.

-The value of the Next TWT shall be selected from existing TWT values for a TWT session if the Flexible TWT Schedule Support field of the peer STA is 0
+The value of the Next TWT shall be selected from existing TWT values for a TWT session if the Flexible TWT Schedule Support field of the peer STA is 0.

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of the peer STA is 1
+The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of the peer STA is 1.

-A Next TWT subfield that is present when the frame is transmitted by a TWT requesting STA, a TWT scheduled STA, or any HE STA to a peer STA that supports TWT
+A Next TWT subfield that is present when the frame is transmitted by a TWT requesting STA, a TWT scheduled STA, or any HE STA to a peer STA that supports TWT.

-The Next TWT indicates the TWT at which the TWT session is resumed and shall be selected from existing TWT values for that TWT session if the Flexible TWT Schedule Support field of the peer STA is 0
+The Next TWT indicates the TWT at which the TWT session is resumed and shall be selected from existing TWT values for that TWT session if the Flexible TWT Schedule Support field of the peer STA is 0.

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of the peer STA is 1 NOTE—In such case, the TWT requesting STA or TWT scheduled STA or peer STA that transmitted the TWT Information frame preserves the PM mode from the time it sent the TWT Information frame to the time it is expected to wake-up.
+The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of the peer STA is 1.
+NOTE—In such case, the TWT requesting STA or TWT scheduled STA or peer STA that transmitted the TWT Information frame preserves the PM mode from the time it sent the TWT Information frame to the time it is expected to wake up(#6753).

-A Next TWT subfield that is not present when the frame is transmitted by a TWT requesting STA or a TWT scheduled STA to indicate suspension of the TWT session
+A Next TWT subfield that is not present when the frame is transmitted by a TWT requesting STA or a TWT scheduled STA to indicate suspension of the TWT session.

+The TWT Information frame may have the Broadcast Reschedule subfield set to 1 to indicate reschedule of all broadcast TWT sessions and a flexible TWT as defined below. (#8109, 7403)

+27.7.4.2 TWT information for individual TWT (#8109, 7403)

+An HE STA may transmit a TWT Information frame to its peer STA during an individual TWT session.
+The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.2 (General).

 A TWT requesting STA that receives a TWT Information frame follows the rules defined in 10.43.4 (Implicit TWT operation).
 A TWT requesting STA that receives an acknowledgment in response to a TWT Information frame that:

-Does not contain a Next TWT field shall consider that TWT session suspended, and can follow the procedure in 27.7.3 (Broadcast TWT operation) until the TWT session is resumed.
+Does not contain a Next TWT field shall consider that TWT session suspended, and can follow other individual TWT sessions, the procedure in 27.7.3 (Broadcast TWT operation), or the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.

 Contains a Next TWT field shall consider the corresponding TWT session resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.

+NOTE 1—The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.43.1 (TWT overview)).